DrewBogdan/OlympusInvestmentTool/README.md

 - honestly the innacurate timing is not too bad with early testing. should work for now until i get it to be much more sophisticated
 - Connected all the pieces in Hephestus and successfully calculated current options prices
 - Found bug where my call and put functions were reversed.
 Oops
-- Had idea to develop the bot to see theoretical value vs actual value of stocks to buy under values options chains
+- Had idea to develop the bot to see theoretical value vs actual value of stocks to buy undervalued options chains

 #### Day 8 (12/17/24)
-- Basic work on Athena today and some research into making the large stock searches through apache
+- Basic work on Athena today and some research into making the large stock searches through alpaca

+#### Day 9 (12/18/24)
+- Nothing done. recovery

+#### Day 10 (12/19/24)
+- Worked heavily on the Hermes bot today instead of Athena.
+Felt like it would be an easy jump to make progress on. eventually all testing will hopefully be through the bot
+- Got the bot set up on discord and token in the code
+- fixed around some code in hephaestus to round some stuff
+- Added util cog to run command functionality
+- want to set up the code to not recreate the hephaestus class every time a command is called. will look into that